 Negligence vs. Contributory Negligence: More often than not, auto accident victims have a clear-cut case where the defendant’s insurance company has accepted liability.
 The issue here is two-prong.
 The first concern happens when the insurance company has accepted that their insured was negligent but offers an amount that is much lower than your estimated fair value of the case based on financial and non-financial considerations (such as medical expenses, lost wages, future lost wages, pain & suffering, etc).
 The second situation, the insurance similarly accepts that their insured was negligent but also asserts that the victim’s negligence contributed to the accident and/ or damages suffered and therefore should not receive compensation for damages suffered.
 Unfortunately, Maryland is one of the few states in America that still allows the 'contributory negligence' defense to eliminate 100% liability for injuries suffered regardless of how little your conduct or negligence contributed to your damages.
 In plain English, you get nothing in Maryland even if you were only 1% at fault while the defendant was 99% at fault.

 Property damage to Your Car: Typically, the higher the cost to repair your car, the higher the likelihood that the insurance will agree that accident caused your injury which led to thousands of dollars of medical expenses.
-That said, there are situations where a $1,000 damage to the victim’s rear bumper can lead to injury damages exceeding $100,000.
+That said, there are situations where property damages under $1,000 can lead to injury damages exceeding tens of thousands of dollars.
 The point is the facts of each case are different and therefore not limited to any settlement formula.

-Pre-existing Injuries: If the victim had any pre-existing injuries prior to the auto accident, the insurance company will refuse to settle the case on the grounds that – even though their insured was negligent- the accident did not cause the injuries.
+Pre-existing Injuries: If the victim had any pre-existing injuries prior to the auto accident, the insurance company may refuse to settle the case on the grounds that even though their insured was negligent the accident couldn’t have caused the injuries.

 Clear Cut Injury: Injuries that are more obvious are less likely to be disputed by the Insurance companies than injuries that are harder to determine or estimate.

-Age of the Victim: The younger the victim, the more valuable a permanent injury case will be while older victims tend to do better in less significant injury cases.
+Age of the Victim: Generally, the younger the victim, the more valuable a permanent injury case will be while older victims tend to do better in less significant injury cases.

-We handle auto accidents that result in serious injury or death.
+We have handled all sorts of auto accidents that result in injuries and thus have encountered all sorts of excuses given by insurance adjusters to devalue your settlement claim.
 Generally, most of our cases settle before litigation but we will file a lawsuit on your behalf if a favorable settlement is not reached.
-Call the Law Office of Uzoma C. Obi at (301) 453-7177 for a free consultation.
+Call us for a free consultation.